 To read Clyde Noble's biography, please click here.

 Jane Hendryx came to Illinois at the age of 17 via a covered wagon, arriving at a two-room log cabin on a farm being carved out of the wilderness.
 She recalled there were still “plenty of Indians,” and her family traveled 30 to 60 miles for provisions.
 Hendryx considered her new home “a very wild country.”
 A devout Methodist, a young Jane often accompanied her father on horseback when he preached his circuit.
 When she died at the age of 95 years, she was living in a city teeming with industry and commerce.

 To read Jane Hendryx's biography, please click here.

 "Anna" Clark was a woman of great pride, independence, and intelligence.
-Born in Kentucky, her parents died when she was five, leaving her to be raised by her older sister.
+Born in Kentucky, her mother died when she was five, leaving her to be raised by father and her older sister.
 After coming to Bloomington in 1916 and working first as domestic help, she operated a Workingman’s Social Club with her first husband, followed by 12 years at Livingston and Son’s department store.
-In the early 1940s, Clark began a 20-year career at the ISSCS.* During that same time, she opened up a boarding house for black men attending Illinois State Normal University, as they were not allowed to reside on campus.
+In the late 1930s, Clark began a 22-year career at the ISSCS.* During that same time, she opened up a boarding house for black men attending Illinois State Normal University, as they were not allowed to reside on campus.